tHarvey303/synthesizer/docs/CONTRIBUTING.md

 Subfolders of examples should contain a `README.rst` with a section heading (please follow the template in other subfolders).

 If an example is named `plot_*.py` then `sphinx-gallery` will attempt to run the script and use any images generated in the gallery thumbnail.
+Images should be generated using `plt.show()` and not saved to disk.